dirkkelly/dirkkelly/brews/red-ale/5/_posts/2014-02-01-clean-start.md

 1210|Superbowl Sunday at Alex's, chucked a few bottles of saison in the fridge also 1215|Boil over, controlled it
 1215|added hops
+1235|warming the liquid malt
+1245|added the liquid malt
+1255|I love the smell of this red ale
+1315|WEnt to get ice, no ice at the deli, went to the diner, they sold me a big bag for 3$, God Bless America 1318|Time to buy a wort chiller though, for seriously 1320|Back on the boil, adding the hops
+1335|put into ice bath, i need more ice
+1345|ran for more ice
+1355|adding ice, it's working wonders
+1400|hovering above 80F, looking for something around 75
+1405|Just hit 80F, leaving until 75F
+1410|Transfering wort to fermenter
+1415|Found a single burn point at bottom of pot, not sure when it happened 1425|Shook wort by transferring between pot and fermentor 1430|Took a sample, will go grab a hydro to measure it, if it's off, it's off 1430|pitched yeast, closed up and stored
+1515|1.055

+4.5 hours, with the ice run around adding at least 15 to that.
+Good Effort